christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

 Whatever the component access will cause it to render if changed.
-So how does this work?
+But how is this actually implemented?
+Let us have a look at the code

 ```ts
 // We lazyily recursively pass in what "state" to track.
 We also